fjantunen/sev1/index.md

 ### Foreword

-When I got into tech in June 2000—slapping together fugly websites, streaming low-res videos, and trying to keep NT4 servers running—before YouTube was even a concept, I was live streaming, running end-to-end event production and becoming the SME for anything streaming or CDN. 👨‍💻
+When I got into tech in June 2000, building fugly websites, streaming low-res videos, and trying to keep NT4 servers running, before YouTube was even a concept, I was live streaming, running end-to-end event production and becoming the SME for anything streaming or CDN. 👨‍💻

 By 2011, I'd stumbled into incident management.
-The industry was deep in its ITIL hangover—rigid process, thick hierarchies, and enough red tape to mummify a data center. 📜 It brought order, sure, but agility?
+The industry was deep in its ITIL hangover: rigid process, thick hierarchies, and enough red tape to mummify a data center. 📜 It brought order, sure, but agility?
 Like trying to steer a cargo ship with a joystick. 🚢

-Then came the SRE wave. 🌊 Suddenly everyone wanted to “do SRE,” flipping the script on how we think about reliability and response.
-But despite all the tooling, the frameworks, the culture decks—we're still flailing when it comes to human factors.
+Then came the SRE wave. 🌊 Suddenly everyone wanted to 'do SRE,' flipping the script on how we think about reliability and response.
+But despite all the tooling, the frameworks, the culture decks, we're still flailing when it comes to human factors.

 I've ridden every wave since—sometimes surfing 🏄‍♂️, sometimes just staying afloat.
 In 2018, working at a startup, I got my first exposure into the role of incident commander.
 No training, no playbook, barely any system visibility.
-Just raw chaos, flaming chainsaws 🔥🪚, and the expectation to “own it.”
+Just raw chaos, flaming chainsaws 🔥🪚, and the expectation to 'own it.'
 That trial by fire taught me this: strong incident command is non-negotiable, especially when you're also wearing three other hats. 🎩🎩🎩

 Across startups and giants, I've watched teams fumble and stall—not because they lacked tools, but because they ignored culture.
 Fixing incident management means wrestling that beast.
-And let's not kid ourselves—it's like sprinting uphill through molasses.
+And let's not kid ourselves, it's like sprinting uphill through molasses.

 **SEV1 – The Art of Incident Command** is the distilled chaos.
-Not sanitized “best practices,” but the book I wish someone had handed me when I was drowning.
+Not sanitized 'best practices,' but the book I wish someone had handed me when I was drowning.
 It's built from scars, scraped from real-world incidents, and shaped by teams both scrappy and sprawling.

 Today, incident response is a three-ring circus: engineers juggling pagers 📟, debugging blind 🕶️, and improvising in real time while the stakes climb and the tooling sprawls.
-This book is your survival guide and your last line of defense.
+This book is your survival guide.

 🌊 The water's rough.
 Are you ready to jump in?